 - Source of funding.
-Which institution is the prime grantee?
+Which institution is the prime awardee?

 - Location of human research activities.
 If research activities are not the same at both or all institutions, where will most of the contact with the research participants occur?

 - Personnel involved.
-Is PI able to provide appropriate coordination and oversight of the study activities?
+Is the UCLA PI able to provide appropriate coordination and oversight of the study activities?
 What is the expertise of the personnel?
 Where is the primary appointment of the PI?

 - IRB expertise.
 Which IRB has the most appropriate expertise to conduct the review?

 The UCLA OHRPP will ensure that any required IRB reliance agreement is appropriately signed by the lOs/Delegates for both or all institutions involved and is kept on file for reference and review.